shimaore/ccnq3/doc/data-dictionary.md

   Return a JSON content with a `user_database` field on success.

   Note: `applications/voicemail-store` must be installed for the user database to be properly initialized.

+### Trace request

+`PUT /_ccnq3/traces`

+  Publish a trace request in the AMQP bus; the body of the HTTP request will be used as the AMQP request body.